chaliy/fsspec/Readme.markdown

 1. Reference FsSpec.dll
 2. Write specifications
-3. Add Runner.Run() to your main method
+3. Add FsSpec.Runner.Run() to your main method

 Example of this usage located in `src/CompiledSuiteExample`.